Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-DS.md

 mkdir -p $LOG_DIR
 ```

-For performing the experiment we can run the [tpch file](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/tpcds.py).
+For performing the experiment we can run the [tpcds file](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/tpcds.py).

 Example:
 ```bash